autopi-io/documentation/docs/hardware/legacy_devices/autopi_dongle_gen3/setup_your_tmu_diy_edition.md

 for the Setup > Mpcie > Module setting.
 There you can select the `ec2x` option which will install the driver for the modem.

-## Discussion
-If you'd like to discuss this topic with us or other fellow community members, you can do so on our community page dedicated for this guide: [Getting started with your DiY Edition](https://community.autopi.io/t/getting-started-with-your-diy-edition/428).